I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 While Pence produces a very gripping story, her bias is obvious in how she sells Sandra as a poor little abused woman just seeking love.
 I personally wasn’t buying it, believing Sandra to be a very volatile participant in the stormy relationship with Miles.
-That aside, Triangle is an interesting story and one I would recommend it.
+That aside, Triangle is an interesting story and one I would recommend.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.